CASE STUDY: SEEN.

 • explored options honestly

-• and focused on practical next steps that felt realistic and aligned
+• focused on practical next steps that felt realistic and aligned

 The outcome